 If the house was held as a ‘tenancy in common’:

 If one person moved into the other person’s house, they do not automatically get any rights to the home.
-If the house is sold, the person who moved in will have no right to prevent the sale or stay living in the property.
-It is possible for the person to gain rights to the house if both people agree to share the ownership.
+If the house is sold, the person who moved in will have no right to prevent the sale or stay living in the property, unless both people have agreed to share the ownership.

 Neither person is liable for any debts in the other person’s name.
-If the debts are under both names or if a person is acting as guarantor on the person’s debt, then they are liable.
-In some circumstances, both partners will be responsible for a debt, such as in the case of council tax, for instance.
+If the debts are under both names or if a person is acting as guarantor on the person’s debt, they are liable.

 Death and inheritance

-If one person in a relationship dies without leaving a will, the surviving person will not inherit anything automatically except the property if it is held jointly.
-However, if the death of one person means that the other person does not have enough to live on, the surviving partner might be able to go to court and win the right to claim from the estate.
+If one person in a relationship dies without leaving a will, the surviving person will not inherit anything automatically except jointly held property.
+However, if the death of one person means the other person does not have enough to live on, the surviving partner might be able to go to court and claim from the estate.
 If a will has been made, a person will still have to pay inheritance tax, unlike a married partner.

 Can a partner qualify as next of kin?

 In some circumstances they can.
 When a person goes into hospital, they may be asked to name their next of kin and most hospitals will accept the name of an unmarried partner as next of kin.
-If they don’t accept this, it is difficult to force them.
 The same applies for some other organisations, including prisons.